It looks like you are using an old version of your browser and some features of our website might not work properly.

-At Coles, our preference is to source either MSC or ASC certified seafood.
+At Coles, our preference is to source either MSC or certified aquaculture seafood.
 We also understand that obtaining certification can be a rigorous and intensive process so for those suppliers yet to obtain this we have implemented the Coles Responsibly Sourced Seafood Program.

 The Program applies to both wild and farmed seafood.

 The Program for wild caught seafood was developed in conjunction with WWF AustraliaOpens in new window and MRAG Asia PacificOpens in new window (an independent sustainable seafood specialist).
 Independent auditors assess suppliers against the following criteria:

 This means that aspects of the farming production system including broodstock, seedling, feed, harvesting and processing and any potential environmental impacts (such as water quality) have been assessed and meet Coles’ standards.

 Customers may still see the blue or green Future Friendly Sourcing logos on some of our Coles Brand seafood.
-These logos are being replaced by the MSC, ASC or Coles Responsibly Sourced Seafood logo.
+These logos are being replaced by the MSC or Coles Responsibly Sourced Seafood logo.
 If you purchase a product with the Future Friendly Sourcing logo you can be confident it has been responsibly sourced and complies with our new Coles Brand Responsibly Sourced Seafood Program.

 Our Coles Brand canned Skipjack and Yellowfin tuna are responsibly sourced which means the following conditions are met: